 circus clowns, even police officers and firefighters.

 The RadKids.org covers both child self-defense and all-around safety tips for ages 5-12.
 The level of instruction increases for each age group.
 And it’s a terrific bargain: pay the fee once and your child can come back again and again at no cost at any RadKids location.
 I HIGHLY recommend it.
 Even the very best parent cannot possibly cover what RadKids thoroughly does – all in a gentle and fun fashion.
-(I’d love to see this program expand globally – you can become a certified RadKids instructor and bring this comprehensive lifesaving program to your hometown.
-Just do it!)
+It'd be great to see this program expand globally.
+You can become a certified RadKids instructor and bring this comprehensive lifesaving program to your hometown.

 Also see Free-Range Kids